 - • 1¼ cups gluten free oat flour

 - • 3 large sweet potatoes, peeled and cut into 2-inch pieces

 - • Cooked white rice, for serving, optional

 - Season the shrimp with salt and pepper and set aside.

-- Heat a large saucepan over medium-low and add 1 tablespoon of canola oil.
+- Heat a large saucepan over medium-low and add 1 tablespoon of olive oil.
 Add ginger and cook for about 1 minute until light brown.
 Turn the heat to medium-high and add the shrimp and cook, stirring for about 3 to 4 minutes.
-Add coconut milk, vegetable stock and bay leaf and bring to a boil.
 Remove the shrimp from the skillet and set aside.
+Add in coconut milk, vegetable stock and bay leaf and bring to a boil.
 Reduce the heat to a simmer, and cook, for 20 minutes.
 When ready, discard bay leaves set coconut stock aside.